manzoork/Python-Codes/README.md

-# Python-Codes
+# Python For Everyone Excercises Code
-A Collection of Python Codes to perform certain tasks.
+A Collection of Python Codes to perform certain tasks from py4e course.
 Feel free to provide feedback for improvement.